 image

-What is Ayurvedic Yoga Massage (AYM)
+What is Ayurvedic Yoga Massage?

-How does an Ayurvedic yoga massage session unfold?
+How does an AYM session unfold?

-Ayurvedic Yoga Massage is a holistic bodywork that unfolds on a comfortable floor mattress during sessions lasting 50 to 90 minutes.
+The AYM method is a holistic bodywork that unfolds on a comfortable floor mattress during sessions lasting 50 to 90 minutes.
 What sets AYM apart is its incorporation of assisted stretches, often called “passive yoga.”
 These gentle yet effective stretches are customised to your needs, ensuring a profound sense of openness and physical, psychological, and emotional well-being.

 What are the benefits of Ayurvedic Yoga Massage?